 Magistrates may sentence you immediately or adjourn for a pre-sentence report.
 For most first-time offenders, they’ll be sentenced on the day.

 Almost certainly not.
-The law requires courts to disqualify anyone convicted of drink driving for at least 12 months.
+The law requires courts to disqualify anyone convicted of drink driving for at least 12 months under the Road Traffic Offenders Act 1988.
 This is a mandatory minimum for a first time drink driving offence UK.

 There is a legal concept called “special reasons” that can, in theory, allow a court to avoid disqualification or reduce it below 12 months.
-But special reasons are extremely limited:
+But special reasons are extremely limited.
+They cover situations where you genuinely didn’t know you were over the limit (rare and hard to prove), you drove only a very short distance in an emergency, your drinks were spiked without your knowledge, or you drove to escape a genuine threat.

 Simply needing your licence for work, childcare, or convenience does not count as a special reason.
 Courts hear these arguments daily and reject them.
 Only genuinely exceptional circumstances qualify.